 If you don’t currently carry any functional foods, but you’d like to put one or two on the menu, choose items that alleviate common health concerns.

-Here are 4 common health concerns to try, along with some trending sales information:
+Here are 4 common health concerns to focus on, along with some trending sales information:

 Tired?
-Several coffee companies are joining the functional food movement.
-Try Bulletproof Coldbrew for extra mental energy and focus.
-Made with coffee, grass-fed butter and coconut-sourced "Bulletproof Brain Octane oil" to wake up your brain.
+Several coffee companies are joining the functional food movement; Bulletproof Coldbrew brings extra mental energy and focus.
+Made with coffee, grass-fed butter and coconut-sourced "Bulletproof Brain Octane oil" to awaken the brain.

 Ginger infused products can reduce fatigue by improving blood circulation and blood sugar levels.
 The industry is expected to grow globally to US$4.18 Billion by 2022.

-Tummy hurt?
-Probiotic plant based milks aid digestion and grew almost 270% between 2016 and 2017.
+Probiotic plant based milks aid digestion.
+The industry grew almost 270% between 2016 and 2017.

 Stressed out?
 Kava products have been used for centuries to combat stress.
 Kava Bars across the US are popping up to calm us down.
 The trendy drinks have enjoyed rising popularity across the US.

 So, take a cue from Millennials.
 They comprise one quarter of the population and harness $10 trillion in lifetime buying power.
 When they want to spend those dollars on healthy fast food, make sure that you have something to offer them.